GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part07.rst

   Work in progress

-In this part we will complete the missing statements from part 6 and finish our front end.
+In this part we will complete the missing statements from :ref:`part06` and finish our front end.

 Semantic values (cont)
 ======================